niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] add edit name
+- [x] ebay read err propogate
+- [x] lol i crawled it so many times back to back it got throttled, lets hope i dont have to run it through aws lmfao
+- [x] refractor discord module into hooks, messages, formatting
+- [x] add support for ebay used items
+- [x] url way too long, maybe look crawl individual pages and see if they havea og:link or sth like that
+- [x] regex a bit messy, discord messages with the urls are too long?
+- [x] the names cant be shit now since there is regex based on them - one word denominators like 3 and x are very important with spaces around them, this kind of just rawdoggs them
+- [x] Ebay Reqs:
+	Discord:
+	1. [x] discord new listing alert
+	2. [x] discord listing price update
+	3. [x] Add embed for ebay listings
+- [x] Ebay Reqs:
+	Scheduler:
+	1. [x] get old and new listings
+	2. [x] compare listings
+	3. [x] if listing gone do nothing since whole array is updated
+	4. [x] if new listing found not in the previous crawl ping db
+- [x] Ebay Reqs:
+	DB:
+	1. [x] Get EbayListings Method
+	2. [x] Save EbayListingsMethod
+	3. [x] Get listings on add
+- [x] Ebay Requirements:
+	crawler
+	1. [x] returns listings
+		1. [x] regex verification,
+		2. [x] llm verification
 - [x] test amazon image
 - [x] handle amazon link for automatic embeds?
 - [x] change remove message?